 The Right to Return: A Fundamental Principle Enshrined in International Law

-The right to return is not a new concept in international law, and there are many precedents.
-The report cites examples from conflicts as diverse as those in Palestine, Bosnia, Kosovo, and Myanmar.
-In each of these cases, the right of refugees to return has been recognized as an essential component of peace and justice processes.
-Furthermore, organizations like Human Rights Watch and legal mechanisms such as the International Court of Justice (ICJ) have contributed to the recognition of this right.
+It is important to remember that the right of return is not a new concept in international law, with numerous precedents already established.
+The report highlights a variety of conflicts, including those in Palestine, Bosnia, Kosovo, and Myanmar.
+In each of these instances, the right of refugees to return has been recognised as a fundamental component of peace and justice processes.
+Furthermore, organisations such as Human Rights Watch and legal mechanisms like the International Court of Justice (ICJ) have played a crucial role in the recognition of this right.

 A pivotal moment in this legal battle occurred on November 17, 2023, when the International Court of Justice, seized by Armenia, issued a crucial ruling in Armenia vs. Azerbaijan case.
 The Court ordered Azerbaijan to allow Armenians from Artsakh to return home, “safely, unhindered, and in dignified conditions”.
 The ICJ also highlighted the blatant human rights violations committed by Azerbaijan, including obstruction of humanitarian access and restrictions on the free movement of people and goods in the Lachin corridor, the only route connecting Armenia to Artsakh.